How cheap is Guatemala? What are the prices like for travelers?

 Well, that depends a lot on how you travel.
 As a backpacker eating at market stalls and taking the gussied-up school buses that ply the back roads, sharing your sleeping quarters with strangers, you could probably get by for $15-$20 a person traveling through Guatemala if you didn’t move around very much and avoided spending a lot of time in the main tourist areas.

 There are usually at least three parallel travel paths going on in any destination though.
 The backpacker path, the mid-range vacation and family path, and the luxury vacation path.
-I’ll assume you’re not in the latter camp and will cover the other two ranges here.
+I’ll assume you’re not in the latter camp and will cover the other two ranges here for this round-up on Guatemala travel prices.

 If you are traveling as a family, like I was when I first visited for two weeks, forget the shoestring option unless you really are a glutton for punishment.
 Unless you have the world’s easiest kid—one that sleeps in late, eats anything you put on his or her plate, and doesn’t mind being crowded and sweaty half the time—the cheap hotels and sidewalk stall meals route isn’t going to cut it in Guatemala.
 More likely, your sanity will dissolve and someone might end up coming to blows before the first week is up.